peterdongan/ExdTech.ImageServer/README.md

     "ImageStoreConnectionString": "<YourAzureBlobStore>",

     // Name of container in Azure Blob Storage - remove this if using different storage.
     // The container must exist.
-(It is not created programmtically.)
+(It is not created programmatically.)
     "ContainerClient": "imagefiles",

     // Optional values.
 Can be used to prevent resizing.